U.S. Route 71 in Missouri: History

 In 1971, the highway was mostly two lanes south of Harrisonville, with the present-day bypass of Nevada and a brief segment between Butler and Rich Hill being the only other four-lane sections open between Harrisonville and Joplin.
-However, by the end of the decade, much of the highway would be upgraded to four lanes, with a continuous four-lane highway now existing between Kansas City and the Bates-Jasper county line.
-Additionally, a short segment between Carthage and Webb City (present day Route 171) had been upgraded to four lanes.
+However, by the end of the decade, much of the highway would be widened to four lanes, with a continuous four-lane highway now existing between Kansas City and the Barton-Jasper county line.
+Additionally, a short segment between Carthage and Webb City (present day Route 171) had been widened to four lanes.

-By 1987, a continuous four-lane link existed between Kansas City and Carthage, including a bypass around Carthage, as well as an upgrade of Alt.
+By 1987, a continuous four-lane link existed between Kansas City and Carthage, including a bypass around Carthage, as well as a widening of Alt.
 US-71 south of Carthage to I-44, creating the present-day I-49 bypass around Carthage and Joplin.
 Save for a four-mile section of four-lane highway south of Neosho that was completed in the 1960s, the entire portion of US-71 (including Alt.
 US-71) south of Joplin to the Arkansas state line remained two lanes until 1999, when the present-day expressway from I-44 south to Neosho was completed.
 At this time, Alt.
 US-71 was decommissioned entirely, with the southern segment south of I-44 replaced by Route 59.
 By 2004, the present-day expressway had been extended south to Pineville.

-Upgrades to the highway were also made in the northern part of the state around this time, as US-71 was upgraded from two to four lanes between Savannah and Maryville, with various sections opening between 2001 and 2004.
+Projects along the highway were also made in the northern part of the state around this time, as US-71 was widened from two to four lanes between Savannah and Maryville, with various sections opening between 2001 and 2004.

 The future of part of the Bella Vista Bypass is on hold.
 On August 5, 2014, voters in Missouri defeated Amendment 7 at the polls, which would have provided funding various road construction projects in the state.
-After the measure's defeat, the funding for the connection from the existing southern end of I-49 in Missouri along the Bella Vista Bypass to the state line is in doubt, but Arkansas is moving ahead to construct all but the last connection to the state line.
+After the measure's defeat, the funding for the connection from the existing southern end of I-49 in Missouri along the Bella Vista Bypass to the state line was in doubt, but Arkansas is moving ahead to construct all but the last connection to the state line.

 In March 2019, the Missouri Highways and Transportation Commission approved the remaining funding needed to complete the Bella Vista Bypass.
-Contracts will be let in 2020.
-Construction began May 11, 2020 on Missouri's portion of I-49 and opened October 1, 2021.
+Contracts was let in 2020.
+Construction began May 11, 2020, on Missouri's portion of I-49 and opened October 1, 2021.

-I-435 north to I-70 west was alternate a via route for traffic to Avoid the 3 at-grade crossings.